-- Accurate communication between patients and healthcare providers helps reduce health disparities and improves quality of care. - HPSM provides 24/7 telephonic video interpreter services at no cost to the member. - More than 200 languages are available including American Sign Language. - HPSM can provide an office-based training session to discuss how to identify and address the linguistic needs of patients whose English proficiency is limited. - When using interpreter services be sure to: - Ensure inclusion of statement on informing assigned members with Limited English Proficiency, on right to qualified interpreter (phone or video) free of charge. - Document member's language preference in medical record - Document member's request or refusal of interpreter service (phone or video) at each visit - When member declines offer to use free interpreter service (phone or video), document how language barrier was addressed (i.e. certified bilingual staff person, member brought friend or relative to serve as interpreter)
+When using interpreter services be sure to:

+- Inform assigned members with Limited English Proficiency, on right to qualified interpreter (phone or video) free of charge. - Document member's language preference in medical record. - Document member's request or refusal of interpreter service (phone or video) at each visit, and how the language barrier was addressed (i.e. certified bilingual staff person, member brought friend or relative to serve as interpreter)